kishor-kashid/messageAI/memory-bank/activeContext.md

 ---

-This active context reflects the true state of development as of October 21, 2025.
+This active context reflects the true state of development as of October 21, 2025 (Late Evening Update).
+**Project Status: 75% Complete - All Essential MVP Features Done! 🎉**